-- "cords of death" = poetic description of death and Sheol...it depicts death as cords which wrap around the person, restraining him from returning to this life. - He uses the same imagery in v.
-5 ("cords of Sheol...snares of death"). - "wickedness" = lit. belial...the term is used to describe wicked, worthless men (1 Sam 25:17; Deut 13:14).
+- "cords of death" = poetic description of death and Sheol...it depicts death as cords which wrap around the person, restraining him from returning to this life. - "wickedness" = lit. belial...the term is used to describe wicked, worthless men (1 Sam 25:17; Deut 13:14).
 He uses the term to symbolize "the overwhelming wickedness of [his] enemies" (Barrick). - David is describing the utter desperation of his circumstances...his wicked enemies had pursued him to the point where he was at the point of death.